-Strategic planning and implementation with Mike Cardus goes beyond the generic SWOT (strengths, weaknesses, opportunities, threats) that is completed by a select group of people within your organization.
+Strategic planning and implementation with Mike Cardus goes beyond the generic SWOT (strengths, weaknesses, opportunities, threats) that a select group of people completes within your organization.
 Mike’s research shows that SWOT with your internal staff, with their current knowledge, is no better than brainstorming.
 You end up with lots of speculation, hollow choices, the loudest voice wins, and a list of ‘action items’ that would have happened without the Strategic Plan.

 Why does it matter?

-Strategic planning and implementation is the foundation of how your organization operates from today into the future.
+Strategic planning and implementation are the foundation of how your organization operates from today into the future.
 It is the process that identifies what is working to increase and what is not working to decrease then turns obstacles into opportunities shifting the odds of the current environment into future success, leading to enhanced returns on your investment in people, processes, and products.

 What are the areas of focus?